Pa-Tada/Chewsy_Capstone/README.md

 # Chewsy

-An iOS app that will recommend a restaurant by collecting the dietary preferences and restrictions of members in a group for their next event.
+An iOS app that recommends a restaurant by collecting the dietary preferences and restrictions of members in a group for their next event.
 Resolve indecision and the manual process of searching and filtering online and use our app to select a place to eat for your next meetup!

 ## As a customer/visitor, I want to be able to,